-Wrap up the school year with these timely resources.
+We want you to finish the school year strong, so we’ve pulled together some relevant content and June teaching resources for you!
 This month we’ll dive into earth science units on World Environment and Oceans Day, and peer back in history on the anniversary of D-Day and Flag Day.
 As always, follow us on Facebook, Twitter, Instagram and Pinterest for updates on daily Free Topics and teaching inspiration.
 Have a great month!

 World Environment Day is the United Nation’s Day for spreading global awareness about environmental protection.
 This World Environment Day, discover the many ways that you can help to combat plastic pollution.